prateekpuri01/ATP-serving-strategy/README.md

 ![](/data_visualizations/active_players_top_EM_matchups.png?raw=true)

 What are the qualitative similarities in these matchups?
-These tables, for the most part, are filled with players with powerful first serves who are playing opponents known for strong baseline games.
+These tables, for the most part, are again filled with players with powerful first serves who are playing opponents known for strong baseline games.
 Their opponent's crafty baseline game may limit the server's ability to win second serve points; therefore, the server can benefit from hitting their more powerful first serve more often, even at the expense of additional double faults.

-We can take Pete Sampras vs. Andre Agassi as a case study.
-According to the above table, Sampras coud have won roughly 6.1% more service points by switching to strategy (2) from strategy (1).
+We can take Patrick Rafter vs. Andre Agassi as a case study.
+According to the above table, Sampras coud have won roughly 7% more service points by switching to strategy (2) from strategy (1).
 Why?
-Agassi's strong return game gave him a 54% chance of winning a second serve point against Sampras; however this dropped to just 20% when Sampras made his first serve.
-Sampras's high EM factor against Agassi results suggests that he may have been able to nullify Agassi's strong return game by putting his first serve in play more often.
+Agassi's strong return game gave him a 57% chance of winning a second serve point against After; however this dropped to just 28% when Rafter made his first serve.
+Rafter's high EM factor against Agassi results suggests that he may have been able to nullify Agassi's strong return game by putting his first serve in play more often.

 # Modeling how strategy switches can modify match outcomes

 The above analysis informs us that certain players may win more service points by switching from strategy (1) to strategy (2).
 But how is this going to affect how often they win the match?
 After all, whether they win or not is the most important statistic of them all.
 One way to approach this problem is to perform Monte Carlo simulations of matches between two players, taking into account their serving statistics against one another.
 By determining each player's FSWP and SSWP percentages against their opponent, service points can be simulated for each player, which allows games, sets, and eventually matches to be simulated as well.
 Further, we can perform the simulations assuming a player uses strategy (1) during the match and then reperform the simulations assuming the player follows strategy (2), and finally, we can compare the differences.

 First question: How trustworthy are Monte Carlo (MC) simulations at predicting match outcomes?
-To assess this question, I performed my MC analysis on all head-to-head player matchups with a match history of **at least 10 matches** (1000 simulations per matchup, best-of-5 set matches).
+To assess this question, I performed my MC analysis on all head-to-head player matchups with a match history of **at least 5 matches** (10000 simulations per matchup, best-of-5 set matches).
 I then compared by MC results to each real life head-to-head win-loss record.
 In this initial MC simulation, I assumed each player obeyed strategy (1), as is overwhelmingly the case with ATP players.

+In each simulation, each server's FSP and SSP was determined by randomly sampling from the server's distribution of FSP/SSP values acquired over all recorded matches in the player's career.
+This helps account for the fact that player serve make percentages are not static and do vary from match to match.
+On the other hand, each server's FSWP/SSWP was set by each quantity's average value against their opponent in the matchup being studied.
+In reality, each player's FSWP/SSWP also vary match-to-match; however, since such values are opponent-dependent and there are a relatively small number of matches in each matchup (<10), the average values were used as an approximation.

 Here are the results (x-error bars represent 68% confidence intervals), along with confidence and prediction bands to a linear fit to the data

 ![](/data_visualizations/monte_carlo_calibration.png?raw=true)

-The MC simulations appear to be a reasonable predictor of head-to-head winning percentage.
+The MC simulations appear to be a reasonable predictor of head-to-head match winning percentage.
 The noise in the fit can be attributed to a few different reasons.

 1) Player matchups depend on surface type.
 In tennis, there are three main surfaces: clay, grass, and hard court.
 If two players have played a majority of their matches on clay, their head-to-head serving statistics will be dominated by their clay court encounters.
 However, these percentages may not apply well to a matchup on grass, for example.
 My MC simulation does not explicity account for surface type, and thus may inaccurately predict match outcomes for surfaces that have only been played on sparingly in a given player matchup.
 An updated model that directly accounts for surface type would be an improvement.